ibm-cloud-docs/containers/cs_cluster_update.md

 **Are there add-ons that I can't update separately from the cluster?**</br>

 Yes.
-Your cluster is deployed with the following managed add-ons and associated resources that cannot be changed.
+Your cluster is deployed with the following managed add-ons and associated resources that cannot be changed, except to scale pods or edit configmaps for certain performance benefits.
 If you try to change one of these deployment add-ons, their original settings are restored on a regular interval.

+* `coredns`
+* `coredns-autoscaler`
 * `heapster`
 * `ibm-file-plugin`
 * `ibm-storage-watcher`